A Graphical Framework for Testing Hierarchically Structured Hypothesis Families: Case Studies

-The family-based procedure starts with testing $F_{11}$ (or $F_{12}$) using the Bonferroni method at level $\alpha_{11} = \alpha/2$.
-If $H_1$ is rejected, the critical value $\alpha/2$ of $F_{11}$ is transferred to $F_{21}$ as indicated by the transition coefficient $1$ on the directed edge from $F_{11}$ to $F_{21}$, such that the critical value $\alpha_{21}=0$ of $F_{21}$ is updated to $\alpha^*_{21}=\alpha/2$.
-If $H_1$ is not rejected, no critical value is transferred to $F_{21}$.
-Then, the procedure continues testing $F_{12}$ using the Bonferroni method at level $\alpha_{12} = \alpha/2$.
-Once $H_2$ is rejected, its critical value $\alpha/2$ will be added to $\alpha^*_{21}$.
-Otherwise, no critical value is transferred to $F_{21}$.
-After testing both $F_{11}$ and $F_{12}$ in $L_1$, if $\alpha^*_{21} \neq 0$, we continue testing $F_{21}$ in $L_2$ using the Holm procedure at level $\alpha^*_{21}$.
-Through the whole testing process, we can see that our family-based graphical procedure is equivalent to the hypothesis-based graphical procedure displayed in Figure \ref{EX1} (left).
-It is easy to observe from Figure \ref{EX1} (right) that family-based graphical visualization describes the hierarchical relationship among the families of hypotheses more simply and clearly, as compared to hypothesis-based graphical visualization. $\square$ \end{case}
+The procedure begins by testing $F_{11}$ at level $\alpha/2$ using the Bonferroni method.
+If $H_1$ is rejected, its significance level is transferred to $F_{21}$, raising its level from $\alpha_{21}=0$ to $\alpha_{21}^*=\alpha/2$.
+Otherwise, no transfer occurs.
+Next, $F_{12}$ is tested at level $\alpha/2$; if $H_2$ is rejected, $\alpha/2$ is added to $\alpha_{21}^*$.
+After testing both families in $L_1$, $F_{21}$ is tested (if $\alpha_{21}^* \neq 0$) using the Holm procedure at level $\alpha_{21}^*$.
+This procedure is equivalent to the hypothesis-based method, but as shown in the right panel, the family-based representation more clearly conveys the hierarchical structure among families of hypotheses. $\square$ \end{case}

-There are often some situations where the hypotheses in one family can be tested only if all the hypotheses in another family are rejected.
-If one uses the original hypothesis-based graphical approach to deal with such multiple testing problems, the generated graphs often include the edges with infinitesimally small weights, which are complex and difficult to communicate to non-statisticians.
-However, it is shown in the following that the infinitesimally small weights can be removed in the graphs by using our suggested family-based graphical approach.
+In some scenarios, hypotheses within one family are testable only if all hypotheses in another family are rejected.
+Using the hypothesis-based graphical approach to represent such strategies often leads to edges with infinitesimal weights, making the graphs unnecessarily complex and difficult for non-specialists to interpret.
+The family-based approach avoids this complication, as shown below.